Version 3.0 (album)

 Version 3.0 is the third studio album by Canadian singer Marie-Mai.
 The album was produced by Fred St-Gelais.
 The album received platinum certification on 1 February 2011 for more than 80,000 copies sold.

+"C'est moi" peaked on the Canadian Hot 100 in September 2009 at number 83.

 Track listing

+All tracks are written by Marie-Mai Bouchard and Fred St-Gelais, except for tracks 4 and 8, which are additionally co-written by Rob Wells.
+All tracks are produced by St-Gelais.